-We are a diversified clinical-stage company developing therapeutics designed ot treat cancer and related diseases in areas of high unmet need.
-As a result of the acquisition in March 2022 of Theriva Biologics, S.L. ("VCN", formerly named VCN Biosciences, S.L.), described in more detail below (the "Acquisition"), we began transitioning our strategic focus to oncology, which is now our primary focus, through the development of VCN's new oncolytic adenovirus platform designed for intravenous and intravitreal delivery to trigger tumor cell death, to improve access of co-administered cancer therapies to the tumor, and to promote a robust and sustained anti-tumor response by the patient's immune system.
-Our lead product candidate, VCN-01, a clinical stage oncolytic human adenovirus that is modified to express an enzyme, PH20 hyaluronidase, is currently being administered in a Phase 2 clinical study for the treatment of pancreatic cancer, a Phase 1 clinical study for the treatment of head and neck squamous cell carcinoma and a Phase 1 clinical study for the treatment of solid tumors.

-Prior to the Acquisition, our focus was on developing therapeutics designed to treat gastrointestinal (GI) diseases which included our clinical development candidates: (1) SYN-004 (ribaxamase) which is designed to degrade certain commonly used intravenous (IV) beta-lactam antibiotics within the GI tract to prevent microbiome damage, thereby preventing overgrowth and infection by pathogenic organisms such Clostridioides difficile infection (CDI) and vancomycin resistant Enterococci (VRE), and reducing the incidence and severity of acute graft-versus-host-disease (aGVHD) in allogeneic hematopoietic cell transplant (HCT) recipients, and (2) SYN-020, a recombinant oral formulation of the enzyme intestinal alkaline phosphatase (IAP) produced under cGMP conditions and intended to treat both local GI and systemic diseases.
+We are a diversified clinical-stage company developing therapeutics designed to treat cancer and related diseases in areas of high unmet need.
+As a result of the acquisition in March 2022 of Theriva Biologics, S.L. ("VCN", formerly named VCN Biosciences, S.L.), described in more detail below (the "Acquisition"), we transitioned our strategic focus to oncology through the development of VCN's new oncolytic adenovirus platform designed for intravenous and intravitreal delivery to trigger tumor cell death, to improve access of coadministered cancer therapies to the tumor, and to promote a robust and sustained anti-tumor response by the patient's immune system.
+Prior to the Acquisition, our focus was on developing therapeutics designed to treat gastrointestinal (GI) diseases which included our clinical development candidates: (1) SYN-004 (ribaxamase) which is designed to degrade certain commonly used intravenous (IV) beta-lactam antibiotics within the GI tract to prevent microbiome damage thereby preventing overgrowth and infection by pathogenic organisms such as Clostridioides difficile infection (CDI), and vancomycin resistant Enterococci (VRE), and reducing the incidence and severity of acute graft-versus-host-disease (aGVHD) in allogeneic hematopoietic cell transplant (HCT) recipients, and (2) SYN-020, a recombinant oral formulation of the enzyme intestinal alkaline phosphatase (IAP) produced under cGMP conditions and intended to treat both local GI and systemic diseases.
 As part of our strategic transformation into an oncology focused company, we are exploring value creation options for our SYN-004 and SYN-020 assets, including out-licensing or partnering.